Vanderbilt stuns Kentucky to end 26-game SEC losing streak

 Vanderbilt’s last conference win was Oct.
 19, 2019 over Missouri 21-14.

-Vanderbilt: The Commodores defense, which had given up a conference-worst 36.8 points per game, was stellar outside of the two touchdown scores.
-The ended up with four sacks and six tackles for loss to go with an interception on the final play of the game.
-CJ Taylor led the ’Dores defense with six tackles, a sack and the interception.
-That pressure allowed a Vanderbilt defense surrendering 314 yards a game passing to hold Will Levis to just 109 yards on 11-of-23 completions.
+The Commodores defense, which had given up a conference-worst 36.8 points per game, was stellar.
+The defense had four sacks and six tackles for loss to go with an interception on the final play of the game.
+CJ Taylor led the defense with six tackles, a sack and the interception.

 UP NEXT

-Vanderbilt closes out the season with two home games, starting with Florida Saturday.
+Vanderbilt closes out the season with two home games, starting with Florida.

-Kentucky continues its three-game home stand to end the season, hosting No. 1 Georgia Saturday.
+Kentucky continues its three-game home stand to end the season, hosting No. 1 Georgia.